 Using accounting software package invoices

-If you are using an accounting software package such as MYOB or QuickBooks the invoices will be generated using information you have provided in your account set up.
+If you're using an accounting software package – such as MYOB or QuickBooks – invoices will be generated using the information you've provided in your account set up.

 Good accounting and invoicing processes for fast payment